 Through The Armor, King’s Junior High Students will grow in faith, knowledge and wisdom while serving compassionately and leading courageously.

 The Armor Components

 Students grow through experiencing new challenges, deepening their faith, and increasing academic knowledge.
-Opportunities for growth include Single-Gender Classes, Mentor Groups, the 7th Grade Armor Experience, and the 8th Grade Armor Adventure.
+Opportunities for growth include single-gender classes, small groups, the 7th grade Armor Blast, and the 8th grade Armor Adventure.

 Single Gender Classes will be scheduled for students in both grades in core academic classes such as reading, writing, math, and science.
 Elective classes will be taught in a co-ed environment.